Amounts by Semester

 This $30 fee is for all students, excluding those studying veterinary medicine or law (which has a separate Law Students Library Fee), who are enrolled in credit and audit courses.
 It is used to fund student services, the acquisition of books and electronic resources, and other services and upgrades.

 Student Programs and Services Fee

 This fee helps pay for costs at several facilities including the Aquatics Center, Student Health Service, TRECS, and the Student Union, as well as student activities, publications, and the Student Government Association.
 The fee is assessed in two parts called Primary and Health.
-You’ve paid the full fee with a combined payment of $449.
+You have paid the full fee with a combined payment of $468.
 On the first day of classes, this fee becomes non-refundable.
 Students who wish to purchase tickets to athletic events are required to pay the maximum Primary Fee and the Health Fee.

 Study Abroad Scholarship Fee

 This $10 per-semester fee is charged to all in-state students.
 It goes toward study abroad approved through UT Knoxville.
 You can find more information on the Programs Abroad Office website.

 This $14 per-credit-hour fee ($120 maximum) is assessed each semester to every student.
 It helps provide improved information technology resources on campus.

 This $6 per credit hour ($75 maximum) fee helps provide students with transportation around campus and helps subsidize the cost of transportation systems.

 You may be subject to pay other fees that are determined by your course of study, your student status, or your application for admission.